IBM/cp4mcm-samples/bcdr/backup/README.md

      kubectl create job --from=cronjob/backup-job on-demand-backup-job -n velero
       ```
      - This step is optional.
 Use only when you don't want to wait till the execution of the next scheduled backup job.
      - Deployment of an automated backup job is a prerequisite for the on-demand job.
+Only after you initiate an automated backup job, then you can trigger an on-demand backup.

   2. Check the on-demand backup pods status by running the following command: